ASRS & SNAP-IV Based Screening

 Harvard Medical School

-Co-developer of the ASRS and expert in ADHD pharmacotherapy.
-Extensive research on ADHD across the lifespan.
+Co-developer of the ASRS with extensive research on ADHD across the lifespan.

 Key Publication: